dotnet/EntityFramework.Docs/docs/miscellaneous/logging.rst

 ---------------

 The first step is to create an implementation of ``ILoggerProvider`` and ``ILogger``.
  * ``ILoggerProvider`` is the component that decides when to create instances of your logger(s).
-The provider may chose to create different loggers in different situations.
+The provider may choose to create different loggers in different situations.
  * ``ILogger`` is the component that does the actual logging.
 It will be passed information from the framework when certain events occur.

 Here is a simple implementation that logs a human readable representation of every event to a text file and the Console.